tajmone/highlight/extras/langs-examples/CONTRIBUTING.md

 ## Commit Checklist

-Before commiting a new example, you should check if you need to update the Git configuration files in this folder:
+Before committing a new example, you should check if you need to update the Git configuration files in this folder:

 - [`.gitattributes`][.gitattributes]
 - [`.gitignore`][.gitignore]